Lake District Holiday June 2002 - page 3

 being high summer and sunny, we still found it chilly in the Cumbrian

-Fells, and also quite boggy underfoot owing to the large amounts of
+Fells, and also quite boggy underfoot owing to the abundant amount of

-rainfall the Lake District receives.
-It's all very scenic though!
+rainfall that hits the Lake District.
+All very scenic though.

 |